We Say, “Never Again!” | International Holocaust Remembrance Day

 On International Holocaust Memorial Day, this is why we say, “Never again!”

-The saying, “Never Again!” serves as a key goal for the Jewish people and all who oppose the Holocaust and stand with Israel.
-It is a promise that the Holocaust will never again occur and that each of those who say, “Never Again!” will make it part of their mission to see that there is no repeat of the Holocaust.
-It will not be on our watch!
+The saying, “Never Again!” is a promise that the Holocaust will never again occur.
+Those who say, “Never Again!” make it a mission to see that there is no repeat of the Holocaust, including exposing and warning against antisemitism in all its forms.
+“Never Again” means…

 - We stand with the IDF.

-This “Never Again!” view stands firmly in the minds of many who serve Israel.
-Particularly those who, like the IDF—the Israeli Defense Forces—defend the nation of Israel.
+The heart of “Never Again!” stands firmly in the minds of many who serve Israel, like the IDF—the Israeli Defense Forces— who are fighting for their lives and their nation’s right to exist.
 It is one of the reasons why all who serve are so highly trained, determined, and selfless.

-Israel is situated in the middle of a sea.
-Not wholly physical, but real.
-They have a sea of enemies trying to destroy them on all sides, with few allies to help.
+Israel is situated in the middle of a sea of enemies trying to destroy them on all sides, with few allies to help.
 Every Israeli knows that if they do not fight to keep their land and their lives, both will be taken by force.

 So they say, “Never Again!”